sanderaernouts/blog/_posts/2018-07-20-autogenerate-api-client-with-nswag.md

 I chose for a `Func<..>` in my base class to retrieve the `Bearer` token.
 This `Func<..>` is invoked each time a message is created, this way the code that uses your client can contain logic to retrieve a new token when the  current one is expired.

-Also I made my client implementations `internal` and expose `public` interfaces.
+Also I made my client implementations `internal` and expose a `public` interfaces.
 For this to work you will have to add a `public` factory or some other `public` mechanism to create instances of your clients.
 Here is an example of my factory:

 ```csharp
 public static class ClientFactory